Britain backs French plan for European defence force: minister - Journal du Cameroun

 The EU this week announced plans to spend nearly 20 billion euros on defence in its budget for 2021-2027, most of which will go on research and developing new military technologies for the bloc.

-But December’s defence cooperation agreement, known by the acronym PESCO, did not go far enough for France because it did not include plans for an intervention force.
+But December’s defence cooperation agreement, known by the acronym PESCO, did not include plans for an intervention force.

-French Defence Minister Florence Parly told the Munich security conference in February that the planned force would be able to “respond to a threat in the EU’s immediate neighbourhood, particularly the south”.
+The EU has had four multinational military “battlegroups” since 2007, but political disagreements have meant the troops have never been deployed.

-Parly held talks with EU foreign policy chief Federica Mogherini on the sidelines of Saturday’s meeting to explain the plan, which has reportedly attracted interest from nine countries including Italy, Spain, Germany, Denmark and Estonia.
+Paris hopes that by focusing on a smaller group of countries its new initiative will be able to take act more decisively, freed from the burdens that sometimes hamper action by the 28-member EU and 29-member NATO.